teachingasart/2019/Assignments/5_Final/Jiwon_Shin.md

 Draw what you think noise looks like.
 Talk about how this drawing is different, or same, as the random drawings done previously.
 ![Image of student drawings of noise](img/noise-drawings.jpg)

 We will start simple with this one too.
 Here is what the horizontal movement of an ellipse looks like using noise() function.
-How does this movement make you feel compared to the random movement we saw previously?
+How does this movement make you feel compared to the random movement we saw previously? ([link to code](https://editor.p5js.org/js6450/embed/z5Dbv9tO5))
 ![Gif of ellipse moving along x axis with noise](img/noise-ellipse-pos.gif)

 What are the properties of this graph?
 What's the width and height of this graph?
 What is the mid horizontal point of this graph?
-What is the maximum value and the minimum value?
+What is the maximum value and the minimum value? ([link to code](https://editor.p5js.org/js6450/embed/mVEA_QnM1))
 ![Gif of graph of noise](img/noise-graph.gif)

 #### Coding with noise()